Alex-Pennington/pennington_m110a_demod/phoenixnestmodem_eula.md

 c) Make copies of the Software for backup and archival purposes.

-This license is granted at no cost.
+This license is granted at no cost, but each user must obtain their own individual license.
 No purchase is required.

 ---